lanyunshi/Multi-hopComplexKBQA/README.md

 - **m2n_cache.json**: A dictionary of the cache of searched mid *{mid: surface name}*.
 - **query_cache.json**: A set of the cache of search query *set(query)*.

-*CWQ/kb_cache_small.json* is a cache on ComplexWebQuestions collected during tesing, which is to ficilate you to validate our pre-trained model, *CWQ/kb_cache.json* is a cache collected suing training and testing so it's much larger.
+*CWQ/kb_cache.json* is a cache on ComplexWebQuestions collected during tesing, which is to validate our pre-trained model.
+The complete cache collected during training and testing is too much to update.

 ## **Download Pre-trained Model**
 You can download our pre-trained models from the [link](https://drive.google.com/drive/folders/1Kw1kNXR6IaFTmjLDoPcb_YcwWt8NTc8t?usp=sharing) and put the folders under the path *trained_model/*.